cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     return out_share

 # Compute the next node in the IDPF tree along the path determined by
-# a candidate prefix.
+# a candidiate prefix.
 The next node is determined by `bit`, the bit
 # of the prefix corresponding to the next level of the tree.
 #
 # TODO Consider implementing some version of the optimization